Highlights (magazine): Highlights Hello

 Highlights Hello was introduced in December 2012.
-This magazine is designed to create bonding time between babies and toddlers and their caregivers.
-Highlights Hello magazine target audience is children ages 0–2 years old.
-Highlights announced that this magazine, which is offered in several subscription packages is designed specifically for babies and includes safety features like rounded edges, tear-resistant pages, moisture-resistant pages with stitched (not stapled) binding and are easy to wipe clean.
+The magazine is designed to create bonding time between babies and toddlers and their caregivers.
+Highlights Hellos target audience is children ages 0–2 years old.
+Highlights says that the magazine, which is offered in several subscription packages is designed specifically for babies and includes safety features like rounded edges, tear-resistant pages, and moisture-resistant pages with stitched (not stapled) binding.
+The pages are easy to wipe clean.

 brainPLAY magazine

 Highlights released a new all-puzzle magazine in June 2023. brainPLAY is a 32-page monthly magazine full of puzzles for kids 7 and older.
-Puzzles featured in the magazine include Hidden Pictures puzzles, logic puzzles, sudoku, crosswords, mazes and more.
+Hidden Pictures puzzles, logic puzzles, sudoku, crosswords, mazes are featured in the magazine.

 Highlights CoComelon mini magazine

 Highlights CoComelon mini magazine is a co-branded magazine partnership between Highlights for Children and Moonbug Entertainment, the company behind the popular CoComelon YouTube channel.
-Debuting in August 2024, the magazine is for kids 1-4 and pairs CoComelon songs and characters with Highlights’ classic stories, poems, puzzles, activities, and games.
+Debuting in August 2024, the magazine is for kids 1-4 and pairs CoComelon songs and characters with Highlights classic stories, poems, puzzles, activities, and games.

 Digital initiatives

 In 1996, to celebrate the magazine's 50th anniversary, a CD-ROM game titled Highlights Interactive was released featuring games based the magazine's then-current features.
-This was followed in 1997 by a spin-off game, Highlights Hidden Pictures Workshop.
+A spin-off game, Highlights Hidden Pictures Workshop followed in 1997.
 The magazine's website was launched in 2001.
 In 2010, Highlights released a series of educational mobile apps on the iOS App Store.
-In 2015, Highlights for Children released multiple new mobile apps for kids, including Hidden Pictures and My Highlights.
-By the following May, a third app called Monster's Day was released.
-The Highlights Every Day and Highlights Shapes apps launched in 2016 and Hidden Pictures Puzzle Town app launched in 2017.
+In 2015, Highlights for Children released multiple new mobile apps for kids including Hidden Pictures and My Highlights.
+In May 2016, a third app called Monster's Day was released.
+The Highlights Every Day and Highlights Shapes apps launched in 2016 and the Hidden Pictures Puzzle Town app came out in 2017.

-In 2018, "44 Pages," a 90-minute documentary, was released that covered the magazine's history and legacy.
+In 2018, "44 Pages," a 90-minute documentary, was released covering the magazine's history and legacy.
 In June, the company launched the Highlights Hangout podcast, an audio version of the magazine.
-It includes stories, sound-based puzzles, listener-submitted jokes, poems, and questions, and more.

-On June 25, 2019, Highlights for Childrens Twitter account denounced the practice of family separation at the Mexico–United States border.
+It has stories, sound-based puzzles, listener-submitted jokes, poems, and questions.
+On June 25, 2019, Highlights for Childrens Twitter denounced the practice of family separation at the Mexico–United States border.

 In 2021, Amazon's Audible and Highlights partnered to release podcast series based on Goofus and Gallant and Ask Arizona.
 The magazine also launched the Dear Highlights podcast for parents.
 In February 2024, Highlights for Children and Google partnered on a special issue of Highlights focusing on digital wellbeing, mental health, and online safety.
 The collaboration included a limited print run, a digital version, and a custom website based on Google's online safety curriculum.